-Yaughn may grant college credits for technical training obtained in the military.
+Vaughn may grant college credits for technical training obtained in the military.
 The applicant must request proper documentation from his or her branch of the service, including Form DD214.
-A visit to the local Federal Aviation Administration's (FAA) Flight Standards District

-Office (FSDO) may provide certification to take FAA examinations.
+A visit to the local Federal Aviation Administration's (FAA) Flight Standards District Office (FSDO) may provide certification to take FAA examinations.

 All courses at the College are approved for educational benefits to eligible veterans.
-The financial aid office will assist veterans in preparing the documents required to obtain financial assistance.

-Educational benefits are available at the College to eligible children of deceased or disabled veterans and to survivors of veterans.
+The financial aid office will assist veterans in preparing the documents required to obtain financial assistance to eligible children of deceased or disabled veterans and to survivors of veterans.